 Sometimes all it takes is a small detail to turn a nice gift into a really nice gift.
-I made a bunch of beeswax candles this week, and I finished them off with monogram labels.
+I made a bunch of beeswax candles this week, and I finished them off with these printable monogram labels.

 Don’t they look nice?